Five tips to Fire Up Your Next All Hands Meeting

 4. Get all hands on deck for all hands meetings

 While it’s important to have one person in charge whether it be a moderator or an MC, it doesn’t have to be your CEO every time.
 Shake things up a little, alternate who gets to run the show.
 Be sure to share the stage with others, both within the company and externally, by inviting guest speakers to share their expertise.
 The point here is, to make sure you get everyone involved and don’t be afraid to get creative!
 Employees at Buffer have a fun tradition while waiting for everyone to join their weekly all hands meeting, they let teammates serve as DJs using a collaborative Spotify playlist, and with plenty of musically minded colleagues, sometimes they’re treated to a live pre-event instrumental performance.
 However serious, or silly, encouraging participation is a great way to build team and company spirit and create relationships with fellow co-workers.

 5. Keep employees engaged for the entire meeting

-Interspersed between sales reports and news about management initiatives, you’ll find Fear Factor-esque contests for gift cards, like a leopard-print-clad employee putting her arm in a box of tarantulas (and one who went ahead and lied right down in a box full of tarantulas *shiver*), an announcement that all employees who wish could receive free DNA testing to get more detailed information about their ancestry, and a “Guess that Mating Call” contest, in which one employee guessed the zebra a lot faster than the MC thought possible.
+Online retailer, Zappos, is well known for its fun and unique company culture and regularly employs some very clever (and sometimes really weird) ways of keeping their employees engaged during all hands meetings.
+Interspersed between sales reports and news about management initiatives, you’ll find Fear Factor-esque contests for gift cards, like a leopard-print-clad employee putting her arm in a box of tarantulas, an announcement that all employees who wish could receive free DNA testing to get more detailed information about their ancestry, and a “Guess that Mating Call” contest, in which one employee guessed the zebra a lot faster than the MC thought possible.